-When you log into Alpine Chorus, the first view displayed is the user's home page.
+When you log into Alpine Chorus, the first view displayed is the home page.

 The legacy home page was acting as an aggregate information page, but was cluttered, embedded the application navigation within the content, and was awkward to use.
 It delivered little value in the day-to-day user experience.

-The redesign project (see Alpine Chorus Redesign) extracted the application navigation and replaced it with a ubiquitous navigation menu.
+The redesign project (see Alpine Chorus Strategic Design) extracted the application navigation and replaced it with a ubiquitous navigation menu.
 Once this was done, the home page could be torn down, reconceived, and refashioned anew.

 “Dashboard” was construed to be a location (a page) that provides the user with an overview of what they are doing and what is happening in the application, as well as access to the work they are doing in the application.

-This aligned the dashboard with the business value of the platform as a collaborative environment for data analytics, and defined it as a specific class of dashboards — rather than displaying strategic or operational information, it should be personal and activity-centric.
+This aligned the dashboard with the business value of the platform as a collaborative environment for data analytics, and defined it as a specific class of dashboards — rather than displaying strategic or operational metrics, it should be personal and activity-centric information.

 The concept of the page was then distilled into two clear principles.

-The new dashboard was designed as a modular arrangement of information with a single column for simplicity (it would be easier to add additional layouts in later iterations).
-Customization allows the user to change what appears on the page.
+The new page was designed as a modular arrangement of information with a single column for simplicity (it would be easier to add additional layouts in later iterations).
+Customization then would allow the user to change what appears on the page.

-The first feature in Alpine Chorus to allow the user to configure their own experience, home page customization was designed to be simple and uncomplicated.
+The first feature in Alpine Chorus to allow the user to configure their own experience, home page customization was designed to be straightforward and uncomplicated.

 The dashboard owner can drag any widget representation from one group to the other.
 Reorganization is possible by the same method: grab a widget in the “Displayed” group, and move it up or down to the desired position.

 A modular page needs modules.
-These are the widgets, each displaying specific information and content.
+These are the "widgets, each one displaying specific information and content.
 Five widgets were initially designed and shipped with the (first) dashboard release.

 These first content modules were either tools personalized for the specific user, or “Signs of Life” measurements of project and work activity across the entire application.